Nuclei-Software/nuclei-linux-sdk/README.md

 You can choose different SoC by modify `SOC ?= evalsoc` line in `Makefile`.

-* `demosoc`: **Deprecated**, the demostration SoC from nuclei.
 * `evalsoc`: The next generation of the `demosoc`, we call it `evalsoc`, when your cpu has `iregion` feature, please use this one
 * you can add your SoC support by adding configuration in `conf/$SOC` folder refer to `conf/evalsoc`

-> You can check the dts difference for evalsoc and demosoc, for more details, need to check the Nuclei RISC-V CPU ISA spec.
+> You can check the dts difference for evalsoc, for more details, need to check the Nuclei RISC-V CPU ISA spec.

+> **demosoc** support is removed

-> - Default SoC changed from demosoc to evalsoc, and default CORE changed to ux900fd from 2023.06
+> - Default SoC changed to evalsoc, and default CORE changed to ux900fd from 2023.06
 > - Now evalsoc default cpu/peripheral frequency change from 100M to 50MHz from 2023.06
 > - From 2023.06, evalsoc ddr base address changed from 0xA0000000 to 0x80000000, so previous release of 600 and 900 bitstream may not work on this sdk, please take care